Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/message-edit/Text_and_emoji_edit_2.md

 **Step 1**

-1. Enter any text/emoji on MM channel(already linked) or DM/GM.
+1. Enter any text/emoji on Teams channel(already linked) or DM/GM.
-2. Edit the message on the same MM channel(already linked) or DM/GM with any other text message/emoji.
+2. Edit the message on the same Teams channel(already linked) or DM/GM with any other text meesage/emoji.

 **Expected**

-The desired message should be edited and updated on the Teams side as well.
+The desired message shoiuld be edited and get updated on the MM side as well.